 RCBP also has programs and resources available to help you manage your conditions and medications.

 Pharmacy Advisor Program

-If you have one or more of the following chronic conditions, discuss one-on-one with a CVS Health pharmacist any questions or concerns about the medication(s) you are taking by calling toll-free 1-866-624-1481:
+If you have one or more of the following chronic conditions, you can chat one-on-one with a CVS® pharmacist.
+They can help answer any questions or concerns about the medication(s) you’re taking.
+To reach them just call 1-866-624-1481 (TTY:711):

 - Congestive Heart Failure (CHF)

 - Coronary Artery Disease (CAD)

 Resources for Members Dealing with Chronic Pain or Opioid Use

 The US Department of Health and Human Services website provides information on opioids, safe disposal, pain management options, safe prescribing practices, prevention programs and tools.

 For safe disposal of prescription medications including controlled substances visit DEA National Rx Takeback Day.